 This step goes hand-in-hand with setting your monthly budget.
 If you’ve created a sustainable and achievable budget, you should have accounted for all your monthly bills and you should be able to comfortably afford them.

-The act of paying your bills on time may not significantly impact your credit score, as many of the companies you’re paying may not report your payments to credit agencies.
+The act of paying your bills on time may not significantly impact your credit score, as some of the companies you’re making payments to may not report your payments to credit agencies.

-However, there are some strategies that have helped people build their credit history by paying their bills.
+However, there are some strategies that may help you impact your credit history by paying your bills.

 Rent Reporting Services

-Less than 1% of FICO credit reports ontain rent information.
-However, you can pay a service to report your rent payments to credit agencies, which may help you build your credit score.
+While rent payments are usually reported to a credit bureau, you can pay a service to report your rent payments which may help you build your credit report.

-Most of these services will charge you some sort of sign-up fee, and then a monthly charge to report your rent payments.
-However, if you’re looking to build your credit history, this may be an option you want to explore.
+Most of these services may charge you some sort of sign-up fee, and then a monthly charge to report your rent payments.
+However, if you’re looking to build your credit history, this may be an option you may want to explore.
+Just remember to do thorough research on any rent reporting services you might be considering working with before you follow through.
+Why?
+Well, whenever you work with a financial institution of any sort, it’s important to put in the time to make sure they go about their business responsibly.
+For example, if you’re looking for an online loan, you’ll want to make sure they prioritize the safety of your personal information.

 Can I Hire a Company to Show Me How to Build Credit History?
 Can They Speed Things Up?

-However, there is no way to pay a company to fast-track building your credit history in the same way you pay an extra $15 to get a package shipped faster.
-So, don’t be fooled by marketing that sounds too good to be true, because it more than likely is.
+However, there is no way to pay a company to fast-track building your credit history.
+Don’t be fooled by marketing that sounds too good to be true, because it more than likely is.

 It’s very important to know that any time you learn how to build credit history, you are the one doing most of the work.
 You’re the one carrying out good habits, sticking to a budget, and making your payments on time.